GeoscienceAustralia/dea-coastlines/README.md

     * Loading DEA Coastlines data in a Jupyter notebook or Python using the DEA Coastlines Web Feature Service (WFS)
     * Interactively drawing a transect across DEA Coastlines annual coastlines and generating a plot of coastal change through time
     * Interactively plotting the distribution of retreating and growing coastlines within a selected region

+This notebook is also available on the interactive [DEA Sandbox learning and analysis environment](https://github.com/GeoscienceAustralia/dea-notebooks) for easy access via a web browser.

 ---